Music Lessons with Bryan Tysl

 Absences/reschedules unrelated to illness must be communicated to me at least 24 hours in advance to be eligible for a make-up.

-When the student must be late, but less than 24 hours prior notice is not given: the lesson will still end at the appointed time (so a 1-2 pm lesson for which the student arrives at 1:20 will still end at 2).
+When the student must be late, but less than 24 hours prior notice is given: the lesson will still end at the appointed time (so a 1-2 pm lesson for which the student arrives at 1:20 will still end at 2).
 The missed time will not be made up except excusable absence circumstances.

 When I must be late without at least 24 hour prior notice: I will make up missed time with either a video lesson or a longer lesson the next time an open slot is available.